aa3281/Meta-Front-End-Developer-Professional-Certificate/README.md

-# Meta Front-End Developer Professional Certificate #
+# About the Meta Front-End Developer Professional Certificate #
-Build a dynamic and responsive website with this 9-course program, designed by the software engineering experts at Meta
+> Follow me as I learn to build a dynamic and responsive website with this 9-course program, designed by the software engineering experts at Meta

 **In this program, you’ll learn:**
 - How to code and build interactive web pages using HTML5, CSS and JavaScript.
 - In-demand design skills to create professional page layouts using industry-standard tools such as Bootstrap, React, and Figma.
 - GitHub repositories for version control, content management system (CMS) and how to edit images using Figma.